oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

              18 40 # unsigned(64)
              18 F0 # unsigned(240)
              18 C0 # unsigned(192)

+#### 3.2.2.4 Default Value
+The *default* option is reserved for future use.
+It is intended to specify the value a receiving application uses for an optional field if an instance does not include its value.

 ## 3.3 JADN Extensions
 JADN consists of a set of core definition types, plus several extensions that make type definitions